RyanFleck/ryanfleck.ca/content/posts/2020/technocracy.md

 While programming, we must keep God's moral principles in our hearts, or we risk losing our humanity to daemons of our own creation.

+# Neon Genesis: Evangelion and the Human Instrumentation Project

+The first superintelligence will be born by connecting a greater percentage of the human population to a cloud computing engine.
+Google is effectively NERV.